DETAILED ACTION

 Step 2B:

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional element of using a processor to perform determining, creating, accessing, embedding, modifying steps amounts to no more than mere instructions to apply the exception using a generic computer component.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional element of using a processor to perform determining, creating, converting, accessing, embedding, modifying steps amounts to no more than mere instructions to apply the exception using a generic computer component.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.

 The claims are not patent eligible.